Series: Longing and Belonging (3/3) - Connection

 Adventure days – pile friends in a car for a day trip with zero overplanning, just curiosity

-PowerPoint parties or open mic nights – weird, wonderful, connective
+PowerPoint parties or open mic nights – weird, wonderful, compelling, connective

 What About Technology?